How to Prepare for Hiking with Fido

 Just like we should be prepared by carrying a first aid kit for ourselves, we should also carry one for our dog.
 Many sporting goods stores sell first aid kits specifically designed for dogs or you can assemble your own.

-The following is a list of what you should have in Fido’s fist aid kit as well as a link to a pet first aid booklet “Guide to Animal Emergencies”.
+The following is a list of what you should have in Fido’s fist aid kit as well as a link to basic first aid procedures that can be printed and kept in your kit:

 · List of important numbers such as your veterinarian and Poison Control